-- 9-8 These essays offer a persuasive analysis of Hardy's portrayal of the complex relationship between the two characters, Michael Henchard and his daughter, Elizabeth-Jane.
-The students make a strong case for their interpretation of the complex relationship between the two characters.
-They may consider elements such as tone, word choice, and detail, and they engage the text through apt and specific references.
+- 9-8 These essays offer a persuasive analysis of how Smollett explores the interplay between emotions and social propriety through such literary techniques as tone, narrative pace, and dialogue.
+The essays make a strong case for their interpretation of how the interplay works in this passage.
+While writers may consider a variety of literary techniques, they engage the text through apt and specific references.
 Although these essays may not be error-free, their perceptive analysis is apparent in writing that is clear and effectively organized.
-Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of Hardy's portrayal of the complex relationship between the two characters.
-The students provide a sustained, competent reading of the passage, with attention to elements such as tone, word choice, and detail.
-Although these essays may not be error-free and are less perceptive or less convincing than 9-8 essays, the students present their ideas with clarity and control and refer to the text for support.
-Essays scored a 7 present better-developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of the passage, but tend to be superficial or thin in their discussion of Hardy's portrayal of the complex relationship between the two characters.
-While containing some analysis of the passage, implicit or explicit, the discussion of how elements such as tone, word choice, and detail contribute to the portrayal of the complex relationship may be slight, and support from the passage may tend toward summary or paraphrase.
-While these writers demonstrate adequate control of language, their essays may be marred by surface errors.
+Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of how Smollett explores the interplay between emotions and social propriety through such literary techniques as tone, narrative pace, and dialogue.
+While writers may consider a variety of literary techniques, they provide a sustained, competent reading of the passage.
+Although these essays may not be error-free and are less perceptive or less convincing than 9-8 essays, the ideas are presented with clarity and control and refer to the text for support.
+Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of the passage, but they tend to be superficial or thin in their analysis of how Smollett explores the interplay between emotions and social propriety through such literary techniques as tone, narrative pace, and dialogue.
+They often rely on summary or paraphrase, which may contain some analysis, implicit or explicit.
+The analysis of the interplay between emotions and social propriety and/or the use of literary techniques may be slight.
+While these essays demonstrate adequate control of language, they may be marred by surface errors.
 These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of the passage.
-The analysis may be partial, unconvincing, or irrelevant; the students may ignore the portrayal of the complex relationship between the characters or the use of elements to develop the relationship.
-These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors.
-Essays scored a 3 may contain significant misreading and/or inept writing. - 2-1 These essays compound the weaknesses of the papers in the 4-3 range.
+The analysis may be partial, unconvincing, or irrelevant; the essays may ignore the interplay between emotions and social propriety and/or the use of literary techniques.
+These essays may be characterized by an unfocused or repetitive presentation of ideas or an accumulation of errors.
+Evidence from the passage may be slight or misconstrued, or the essays may rely on summary or paraphrase only.
+Essays scored a 3 may contain significant misreading and/or demonstrate inept writing. - 2-1 These essays compound the weaknesses of the essays in the 4-3 range.
 They may persistently misread the passage or be unacceptably brief.
 They may contain pervasive errors that interfere with understanding.
-Although some attempt has been made to respond to the prompt, the student's ideas are presented with little clarity, organization, or support from the passage.
-Essays scored a 1 contain little coherent discussion of the passage. - 0 These essays give a response that is completely off topic or inadequate; there may be some mark or a drawing or a brief reference to the task. - These essays are entirely blank.
+Although some attempt has been made to respond to the prompt, the ideas are presented with little clarity, organization, or support from the passage.
+Essays scored a 1 contain little coherent discussion of the passage. - 0 These essays give a response that is completely off-topic or inadequate; there may be some mark or a drawing or a brief reference to the task. - These essays are entirely blank.